beiji-ma/orders-endpoint-tuning/docs/low_hanging_fruit_background_context.md

 - There was **no predicate pushdown**; the database could not optimize because it was only asked for raw, unfiltered data.
 - Permissions were validated *after* fetching — meaning all rows, even irrelevant ones, consumed I/O and RAM.

 When usage expanded, a single query could trigger **millions of DB hits** and cause OOM errors in the app tier.
 Developers responded with patches and caches, but those only masked the underlying problem.
+Despite mid-sized tables, JPA N+1, missing predicate pushdown, and no in-memory indexing inflated round-trips — turning ordinary volumes into hundreds of thousands, even millions, of individual database calls query cascades.

 ---